 Construction work on the area stretched across much of the second half of the 1800s, and the unveiling of the centrepiece monument took place in 1888.

-The Empress herself towers over statues and reliefs of military leaders and other personalities from the fields of art, science, administration, and more.
+The Empress herself towers over statues and reliefs of military leaders and other personalities from the fields of art, science, public administration, and more.
 Haydn and Mozart make an appearance, for example.

 Naturhistorisches Museum